"Spur should be investigated": SA furious that Babel, Ocean Basket owe workers

 South Africans infuriated

-Netizens were happy that the exploitation was exposed and angry that the exploitation happened.
+Netizens were happy that the exploitation was exposed and angry that it happened.

 Akani Nwanati said: